 Use Adjustable Shelving Units

-Shelves are an essential shed organising tool.
+Shelves are an essential shed and summerhouse organising tool.
 They are a great way to keep your garden supplies organised and up off of the floor.
 Adjustable and well-ventilated shelving units are the best option, as the grates will allow dirt and dust to fall to the floor rather than accumulating on your tools.
 The adjustable nature of these shelves will make them useful if your storage needs change in the future, as you’ll be able to change shelf placement and height easily and as necessary.

 Group Similar Items Together

 One of the most logical organisational methods for a garden shed is to group similar items together so that they are easier to find.
 If you have several cans of paint, they should be placed on the same shelf next to each other.
 Gardening supplies should be stored in the same proximity, whilst supplies for car repairs, lawn care, and other outdoor activities should also be placed in the same vicinity.
+Garden furniture should be stacked away together and covered to prevent damp.

 Label Small Items

 Are you tired of rummaging through a toolbox full of nails, bolts, and screws to find the item that you need?
 This problem can be solved with a little organisation and some labels.
 By labelling each drawer or shelf, you’ll have an easier time finding what you need, when you need it.
 Whilst it might be tedious to label everything, you’ll find that the task was worth it the next time you go into your garden shed to get supplies.
+This could be anything from files that you store in a summerhouse to leftover chemicals that you use to treat your shed.

 Store Chemicals Safely